danielle-h/danielle-h.github.io/docs/about.markdown

 So _obviously_ I wanted to learn physics.
 I considered Physics and Music, but in the end I decided on Physics and Computer Science, because I figured programming would be very useful as a physicist.
 And slowly I became more and more hooked.

 The epiphany came somewhere in the middle of my PhD in Applied Physics.
-I had been working as a programmer since my MsC, and after spending roughly 3 months aligning the *@#$ system I realised that I actually enjoy programming more.
+I had been working as a programmer for a few years by then, and after spending roughly 3 months aligning the *@#$ system for my expeirment in physics I realised that I actually enjoy programming more.
 You get a result so __fast__.
 It might not be the result you want, but at least you get feedback quickly.
-And you can create almost anything, from a mobile app for research to an abstract video.
+And you can create almost anything, from a [mobile app for research](https://play.google.com/store/apps/details?src=AppAgg.com&id=weizmann.worg.sniffdoc) to an [abstract video](https://youtu.be/fUEZRcjXwNU?t=122).

 So I started working as a physicist and programmer, and then I programmed for physicists, and now I'm programming for (mostly) neurobiologists at the [Olfaction Lab](https://www.weizmann.ac.il/brain-sciences/worg/) at the Weizmann Institute of Science.

+I also play sing and play the piano.
+I have some songs in [YouTube](https://www.youtube.com/playlist?list=PL7-r1kUHMs_zUdbzpRfdPoJ0yGWucOe8H), most of them with videos at least partially done in Processing.

 I'm also in a startup (more details coming after the launch :grinning: )